apichlkostner/CarND-Vehicle-Detection/README.md

 ## Spatial features

 As spatial features the image is resized from 64x64 pixels to 16x16 pixels and the values are taken as feature.
-This feature type didn't help much to have a better test set accuracy.
+This feature type didn't help much to have a better test set accuracy but gave better results in the video.

 ## Classifier
 The classifier choosen was a linear SVM.
 Since the feature vector is relatively large compared to the number of training samples the linear SVM should give a good result without overfitting.

 The regularization parameter finally used was C=0.001 which gave the best result after testing different values.

+## Model fitting
+The model is encapsulated in the `Model` object in `Model.py`.
+When its `fit()` method is called it tries to load itself with the corresponding feature parameter from the file SVM.p.
+If the file is not available it loads the training images and fits a new model which is then saved.

 ## Parameter search

 To find the best parameter with the given train and test first some manual tests with some values were done.
+The search is implemented in `Model.py` in the `main()` function.

 So a search over the following parameters were done: